NathanXRD/Lottery-draws/README.md

 ## Note

-The lotteries from 1 to 9 (included) were performed using `Unused/get-winner-old.py`.
-Starting from the 10th lottery, the script called `get-winner.py` is the one we will use.
+The lotteries from 1 to 9 (included) were performed using `Unused/get-winner-old-1.py`.

+Lotteries from 10 to 19 (included) were performe using `Unused/get-winner-old-2.py`.

+Starting from the 20th lottery, the script called `get-winner.py` is the one we will use.